 Companies usually set such goals to increase social selling, word-of-mouth marketing, or boost their brand awareness and reputation.

 Harvard Business Review reported that 40% of managers cite failure to align as the single greatest challenge to executing company strategy.
-Pinning down your event’s goal makes it easier to align your team behind this target and, thus, your overall business goal.
+Pinning down your event’s goal and how it aligns to the business makes it easier to make sure all internal stakeholders and teams and working toward the same result.

 Once you define the why that spurred you to plan an event in the first place, you can now easily map a strategy.